BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 The vocal fry is the lowest-range of voice register that is characterized by low frequency, popping, or rattling sound as the air passes through the glottal closure of the larynx.

-Basing on the abovementioned vocal qualities and registers, classical music pedagogues are able to define the four primary voice type of male vocal range that includes the following:
+Basing on the abovementioned vocal types qualities and registers, classical music pedagogues are able to define the four primary voice types of male vocal ranges that includes the following:

-The countertenor is the highest male vocal range and is deemed as the male equivalent of the female contralto or (in some occasions) of the female mezzo-soprano voice category.
+The countertenor is the highest male vocal range and is deemed as the male equivalent of the female contralto voice or (in some occasions) of the female mezzo soprano voice category.
 Its vocal range can span from G3 (the G key below the C4 key) to D5 or E5 but usually resides between E3 to E5 of the piano key.
-Countertenor singers usually sing in falsetto register on high notes and at the modal register on low notes.
-There are three subcategories under this category of male vocal range, namely: sopranist, Haute-contre, and castato.
+Countertenor, Famous singers usually sing in falsetto register on high notes and at the modal register on low notes.
+There are three subcategories under this category of average male vocal range, namely: sopranist, Haute-contre, and castato.

-The sopranist or male soprano is a male singer with a vocal range and tessitura of a soprano usually via the use of falsetto voice.
-However, some sopranists can sing at soprano range in their modal voice like Radu Marian and Michael Maniaci.
+The sopranist or male soprano is a male singer with a vocal ranges and tessitura of a soprano usually via the use of falsetto voice.
+However, some sopranists can able to sing at soprano vocal range in their modal voice like Radu Marian and Michael Maniaci.
 This is due to the fact that Marian has an endocrinological condition and Maniaci larynx has never fully developed.